Michele Bruno: Biography

-Bruno was born in 1941 and his parents were Italian immigrants to South Africa.
+Bruno was born in 1941, and his parents were Italian immigrants to South Africa.
 By 1960, Bruno was performing as a drag queen, though his day job was working as a hairdresser in Johannesburg.
 Bruno used male pronouns and was considered "gender-variant."

 In 1960, Bruno was involved in the first commercial drag show at the Jewish Guild Theatre.
 Bruno received some infamy after being arrested for "masquerading as a woman" in the 1966 Forest Town raid.
-Bruno's name, along with other attendees was printed in the paper.
+Bruno's name, along with other attendees, was printed in the paper.
 In 1969, Bruno was named the first Miss Gay South Africa.

 Bruno continued to work as a hairdresser until his death in 2016.
 He was one of the subjects of an exhibition at Museum Africa, "Joburg Tracks."
-A 1997 oral history by Bruno and an archive of materials saved by Bruno is part of the Gay and Lesbian Memory in Action (GALA) collection.
+A 1997 oral history by Bruno and an archive of materials saved by Bruno are part of the Gay and Lesbian Memory in Action (GALA) collection.